Himanshu40/Sorting-Algorithm/README.md

 > This command adds a new remote named **newBranch**.

-To see the changes, run the following commands
+To see the changes, run the following command

 ```sh
 $ git remote -v